 My Georgian host mother Shushana used to serve chakhokhbili with the slightly salty, pully bread she’d pick up at the bakery across the street from our apartment building.

-My version uses TFD’s preferred herb set for this recipe, plus a bit of clarified butter mixed with grapeseed oil to really allow high-temperature browning with buttery flavor and savor!
+I am enamored with this recipe and have made my usual tweaks, such as using a bit of clarified butter mixed with grapeseed oil to really allow high-temperature browning with buttery flavor and savor!
 If at all possible, try and use real Georgian garlic for this and all Georgian recipes – my favorite varietal can be bought here and elsewhere if you search by Google.
 Try one of the other hundreds of Georgian garlic varietals if mine is unavailable – they are ALL exceptional!